MANAGE MY Events

 Schools Challenge

-New to TechNExt in 2024, the Schools Challenge engages North East school children in tech and with tech employers in the region.
+The Schools Challenge 2025 engaged with North East school children in tech and with tech employers in the region.

 Technology is all around us, but sometimes it‘s difficult to understand what a career in the tech industry might be like.
-The Schools Challenge will help school children get an insight into the industry.
+The Schools Challenge helped school children get an insight into the industry.

-By focusing on ‘Tech for Good' and working with North East tech industry mentors, the Challenge invites school children between 9-13 years to develop an innovative tech-based solution that addresses a real life problem and could help them and the world they live in!
+By focusing on ‘Tech for Good' and working with North East tech industry mentors, the Challenge invited school children between 9-13 years to develop an innovative tech-based solution that addressed a real life problem and could help them and the world they live in!

 This year, the students were encouraged to look at themes such as Gaming, Online Safety, the Planet, and Cyber & AI.